...

 You probably remember that the Swiss Investment App was not launched by Caritas.
 So let's take a closer look at Yuh costs and identify typical fees:

-• Custody fees and Account management fees do not exist, so are free of charge
+• Custody fees and Account management fees do not exist, so they are free of charge.

 • Currency exchange cost 0.95%.
 So any stock purchase or yuh ETF savings plan in another currency will directly cost you just under one percent yuh exchange rate fees.

-• Trading fees for Yuh share purchases or ETF purchases cost 0.5%
+• Trading fees for Yuh share purchases or ETF purchases cost 0.5%.
+Minimum fee CHF 1.

 Our conclusion on yuh fees: They are uncomplicated and fair for the offer (savings plans etc.).
-However, you should avoid regular purchases of less than CHF 500, as otherwise the costs are too high in percentage terms.
-If you make a savings plan, choose a savings instalment of CHF 1,000 or more if possible.
-Then you are travelling cheaply.
+However, you should avoid regular purchases of less than CHF 100, as otherwise the costs are too high in percentage terms due to the minimum fee.
+If you make a savings plan, choose a savings instalment of CHF 500 or more if possible.
+Then you will be travelling very cheaply.
 If this is too much, you can, for example, only make a purchase every quarter instead of every month.

 Tip #1: Make savings plans and purchases less frequently, but in larger amounts.
 This way you save a lot of fees in percentage terms.
 Small purchases are more expensive.